dagwa/sedmlSBMLQualShowcase/README.md

 # examples contained in this showcase

-We used four examples to demonstrate how SED-ML would be used for experiments run on SBML Qual models:
+We use four examples to demonstrate how SED-ML would be used for experiments run on SBML Qual models:

- *  MAPK model: taken from the [GinSim repository](http://ginsim.org/node/173)
  * Toy model: taken from the SBML Qual Specification [Section 4.1](http://co.mbine.org/specifications/sbml.level-3.version-1.qual.version-1.release-1.pdf)
+  * Petri net model: taken from the SBML Qual Specification [Section 4.2](http://co.mbine.org/specifications/sbml.level-3.version-1.qual.version-1.release-1.pdf
  * Lambda phage model: taken from the GinSim tutorial
- * Petri net model: taken from the SBML Qual Specification [Section 4.3](http://co.mbine.org/specifications/sbml.level-3.version-1.qual.version-1.release-1.pdf)
+ *  MAPK model: taken from the [GinSim repository](http://ginsim.org/node/173)

-## The MAPK model

   ## The toy model

+  ## The Petri Net model

   ## the Lambda phage model

-## The Petri Net model
+  ## The MAPK model

+The following resources are related to this example:
+* Models:
+* Publication:
+* Figures:

+The following experiment should be run on the model(s):